Interim Peace: The Molotov–Ribbentrop Pact and the Winter War

-The 1939 Molotov–Ribbentrop Pact clarified Soviet–German relations and enabled the Soviet Union to bring pressure to bear on the small Baltic republics and Finland, perhaps in order to better its strategic position in Eastern Europe in case of a widening of the war.
+The 1939 Molotov–Ribbentrop Pact clarified Soviet–German relations and enabled the Soviet Union to bring pressure to bear on the small Baltic republics and Finland.
 The Baltic republics had to give in to Soviet demands for bases and troop transfer rights, but Finland continued to refuse.
 As diplomatic pressure had failed, arms were resorted to, and on 30 November 1939 the Soviet Union began the Winter War, an invasion of Finland.

 The Winter War produced in Finns a rude awakening to international politics.
 Condemnation by the League of Nations and by countries all over the world seemed to have no effect on Stalin's policy.
-Sweden allowed volunteers to join the Finnish army, but did not send military support, and refused passage to French or British troops—which were in any event made ready in lower numbers than promised.
+Sweden allowed volunteers to join the Finnish Army, but did not send military support, and refused passage to French or British troops—which were in any event made ready in lower numbers than promised.
 Even right-wing extremists were shocked to find that Nazi Germany did not help at all, and also blocked material help from other countries.

 The Moscow Peace Treaty, which ended the Winter War on 12 March 1940, was perceived as a great injustice.
 It seemed as if the losses at the negotiation table, including Viipuri (Finland's second-largest city [Population Register] or fourth-largest city [Church and Civil Register], depending on the census data), had been worse than on the battlefield.
 A fifth of the country's industrial capacity and 9% of its territory were lost.
 Of the 12% of Finland's population who lived in the lost territories, only a few hundred stayed, the remaining 420,000 moving to the Finnish side of the new border.